SlapOS/slapos/software/erp5/README.rst

 equivalent) needed to relocate Zope's urls via its VirtualHostMonster_.
 See the ``frontend`` erp5 instance parameter.

-Included cloudooo partition is not recommended for intensive usage, and will eventually be dropped.
-See the ``cloudooo`` software type to setup a cloudooo cluster, more suitable for intensive usage.
+Included cloudooo partition is **deprecated**.
+It is not recommended for intensive usage.
+See the ``cloudooo`` Software Release to setup a cloudooo cluster, more suitable for intensive usage.

 .. _RewriteRules: http://httpd.apache.org/docs/current/en/mod/mod_rewrite.html#rewriterule